walteralmeida/GOForSolidVisitedPlacesApplication/README.md

 This code source is fully generated from Generative Objects low-code platform.

+You can access a demo instance of this application there : https://solid-demo.generativeobjects.com

 I will put more detailed information in this readme in the following days